etherell/top_films_on_rails/README.md

 | test/fixtures/comments.yml | Sample comments for use in testing |

 Run migration: `rails db:migrate`.
 They create all new tables and columns.

+### Rails MVC

+`rake db:migrate` - checks which missing migrations still need to be applied to the database without caring about the previouse ones.